prosperitty/library/README.md

 Main focuses:

 - DOM Manipulation
-- he use of the special function "class"
+- The use of the special function "class"
 - The keyword "this"
 - storing data with localStorage